 - Use the Binary Translator site to figure out what all those 1s and 0s up top mean.
 Then come up with your own sentence to translate to 1s and 0s and post it as a comment.

 - Watch this video where Instagram’s Kevin Systrom explains how binary numbers play into pixels and images.
 There’s a LOT of information in this video and it goes fast.
 Feel free pause it, re-watch it, etc. Post a comment about something new you learned from the video.
 On a related note, this learning opportunity has you exploring Pixel Art in Hopscotch.
 Give it a try!

 - This Khan Academy video gives an explanation of how to convert a Base 10 number to Binary (Base 2).
 Watch it and then create your own video using Explain Everything.
 Send your completed video to the EY Coordinator at your building.

 There are 10 types of people in this world…

 those who understand binary and those who don’t.

-Hopefully after your Math Minutes this week, you’ll “get” the joke! 🙂
+Hopefully after completing this Math Minute, you’ll “get” the joke! 🙂